 Plant and Soil Science a two semester course that provides students with opportunities to participate in a variety of activities including laboratory and field work.
 Coursework includes hands-on learning activities that encourage students to investigate areas of plant and soil science.
-Students are introduced to the following areas of plant and soil science: plant growth, reproduction and propagation, photosynthesis and respiration, diseases and pests of plants and their management, biotechnology, the basic components and types of soil, soil tillage, and conservation.
-(St # 5170)
+Students are introduced to the following areas of plant and soil science: plant growth,

-- Recommended Grade(s): 10, 11, 12 - Required Prerequisites: Principles of Agriculture - Recommended Prerequisites: Introduction to Agriculture, Food and Natural Resources - Counts as a directed elective or elective for all diplomas - fulfills a science course requirement for all diplomas - fulfills a Physical Science requirement for the general diploma - Principles course is not required until the 2024-2025 school year because this course is included in Perkins V pathways.
+- Recommended Grade(s): 10, 11, 12 - Required Prerequisites: Principles of Agriculture\ - Recommended Prerequisites: Introduction to Agriculture, Food and Natural Resources - Counts as a directed elective or elective for all diplomas - fulfills a science course requirement for all diplomas - fulfills a Physical Science requirement for the general diploma - \Principles course is not required until the 2024-2025 school year because this course is included in Perkins V pathways.
 Students in the Class of 2025 and beyond must complete the course to earn concentrator status.